Batman and Chicago will forever be linked, thanks in large part to director Christopher Nolan.

 The relationship between the iconic DC Comics superhero and the Chicago area, however, goes beyond the movies filming in our backyard.
 With DC celebrating the 75th anniversary of the first Batman comic Wednesday, here is a look at the Dark Knight's eclectic history with the Chicago area:

-Commissioner Jim Gordon was a former Chicago police officer in the Batman mythos.
-After uncovering corruption in the force and taking down his dirty peers, Gordon transfers to Gotham City for safety reasons.
+Commissioner Gordon: Jim Gordan was a former Chicago police officer in the Batman mythos.
+After uncovering corruption in the force and taking down his dirty peers, Gordon transfers to Gotham for safety reasons.

-Before he was fighting crime with LL Cool J as Special Agent G. Callen on CBS' "NCIS: Los Angeles," Winnetka native Chris O'Donnell fought crime alongside Batman as sidekick Robin in the Joel Schumacher-directed "Batman Forever" (1995) and "Batman and Robin" (1997).
+Chris O'Donnell: Before he was fighting crime with LL Cool J as Special Agent G. Callen on CBS' "NCIS: Los Angeles," O'Donnell, a Winnetka native, fought crime alongside Batman as sidekick Robin in the Joel Schumacher-directed "Batman Forever" (1995) and "Batman and Robin" (1997).

-Chicago is Batman writer Brian Azzarello's adopted home.
+Brian Azzarello: Chicago is this Batman writer's adopted home.
 The Cleveland native who wrote "Broken City" and "Joker" moved here to be with a woman around 1989.
 Despite the fact that the relationship ended a year later, Azzarello has lived here ever since (he's married to comic writer and illustrator Jill Thompson).
 Has his version of Gotham City been influenced by Chicago?
 "I can't not be uninfluenced by this city," said Azzarello, using a rare triple-negative.
 "This is a tough-guy town.
 It's a city where you need thick skin to survive.
 When I was writing about Gotham in 'Broken City,' I was writing about Chicago.
 I just substituted the names."